gshipley/enterprise_training/AdminTraining.md

 ##**1.5 Using the kickstart script**

 In this training class, we are going to go into the details of installing and configuring all of the components required for OpenShift Enterprise.
-We will be installing and configuring bind, MongoDB, DHCP, ActiveMQ, MCollective, and other vital pieces to OpenShift.
+We will be installing and configuring BIND, MongoDB, DHCP, ActiveMQ, MCollective, and other vital pieces to OpenShift.
 Doing this manually will give you a better understanding of how all of the components of OpenShift Enterprise work together to create a complete solution.

 That being said, once you have a solid understanding of all of the moving pieces, you will probably want to take advantage of our kickstart script that performs all the functions in the administration portion of this training on your behalf.
 This script will allow you to create complete OpenShift Enterprise environments in a matter of minutes.
 It is not intended for you to use the kickstart as part of this training class.